How to fund your PhD

-- Through funded research degrees, commonly known as studentships, which cover the cost of your degree and often provide a stipend to cover living expenses.
+- Through funded PhDs, commonly known as PhD studentships, which cover the cost of your research degree and often provide a stipend to cover living expenses.

-- Self-funding your PhDs, covering the costs yourself or through other sources
+- Self-funding your PhD, covering the costs yourself or through other sources

 Securing funding can be complex and time consuming so it’s important that you start your search early.

 - Arts and Humanities Research Council (AHRC)

 - Biotechnology and Biological Sciences Research Council (BBSRC)

 - Economic and Social Research Council (ESRC)

 - Engineering and Physical Sciences Research Council (EPSRC)

 - Medical Research Council (MRC)

 - Teaching and demonstrating work in the departments (for up-to 15 hours a week)